 Thousands of people around the world head to Trinidad and Tobago’s capital city, the Port of Spain to celebrate carnival every year.

-▷ When is Trinidad and Tobago Carnival 2020?
+▷ When is the Trinidad and Tobago Carnival?

 ▷ Where is Trinidad and Tobago Carnival?

-All the Trinidad and Tobago Carnival activities occur in the Port of Spain.
-There are also street parties that will occur in Chaguanas, Mayaro, Tobago, San Fernando and Arima.
-You can join in all these celebrations, but the biggest and best are all in the Port of Spain and nearby towns.
+There are smaller carnival celebrations which occur in Chaguanas, Mayaro, Tobago, Arima and San Fernando but all the biggest and best carnival celebrations are in the Port of Spain, and nearby towns.

 ▷ What is the history of Trinidad and Tobago Carnival?

 The origins of Trinidad and Tobago started in the 18th century by the French who had colonised the country.
 The French brought their cultural traditions and language to the island and one of the traditions were private parties and masquerade balls called fetes.